-The HyperX Cloud II (fun fact: the Cloud I is still being used by 5% of analyzed gamers, but we’ve chosen not to include it in this list as it’s not on sale any longer) isn’t the flashiest headset on the market, but it doesn’t need to be.
+The HyperX Cloud II (fun fact: the Cloud I is still being used by 5% of gamers) isn't the flashiest headset on the market, but it doesn't need to be.
 It has a reliable and durable aluminum frame which gives it that durability that you want out of a gaming headset.
-It’s got two sets of ear cups (you can choose between velours and faux leather) and a padded headband for that comfy feeling.
+It's got two sets of ear cups (you can choose between velours and faux leather) and a padded headband for that comfy feeling.
 It has 7.1 virtual surround sound (on PC) and boasts a pretty impressive sound quality for that pinpoint auditory accuracy.
-To round if all off it’s compatible with pretty much every platform and it has a very decent detachable mic.
+To round if all off it's compatible with pretty much every platform and it has a very decent detachable mic.

 Bundle all of these aspects into a package that's relatively friendly on your wallet and you've got the HyperX Cloud II.
 It's not the greatest looking headset in the world, nor is it the greatest sounding headset in the world but it does perform good to excellent at all areas and it does all of that without slapping a premium price tag on the box.
 This is definitely one to consider regardless of your budget and its legendary status is more than deserved.

 Contrary to some other headsets in this article the ASTRO A40 doesn't want to hide the fact that it's a gaming headset.
 The base model already looks pretty 'out there' but if you don't like the way it looks you can customize it to your own liking.
 You can swap out the ear cushions, head band, and mic, as well as order special custom speaker tags to really make the headset 'yours'.